Best Of19 min read

 Pros:

-• Familiar spreadsheet-style interface reduces onboarding friction
+• Familiar spreadsheet-style interface reduces friction

 • Excellent for data consolidation and board-level reporting